Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Conclusions

-We would like to thank all participants of the 10th European Research Week on Geometric Graphs for fruitful discussions.
+This research was initiated during the 10th European Research Week on Geometric Graphs (GGWeek 2013), Illgau, Switzerland.
+We would like to thank all participants for fruitful discussions.
 O.A., A.P., and B.V.\ were partially supported by the ESF EUROCORES programme EuroGIGA - ComPoSe, Austrian Science Fund (FWF): I~648-N18.
 T.H.\ was supported by the Austrian Science Fund (FWF): P23629-N18 `Combinatorial Problems on Geometric Graphs'.
-M.K.\ was supported in part by the ELC project (MEXT KAKENHI No.~12H00855 and 15H02665).
+M.K.\ was supported in part by the ELC project (MEXT KAKENHI No.17K12635) and NSF award CCF-1423615..
 A.P.\ is supported by an Erwin Schr\"odinger fellowship, Austrian Science Fund (FWF): J-3847-N35.
+A.v.R.\ and M.R.\ were supported by JST ERATO Grant Number JPMJER1201, Japan.